rskupnik/rskupnik.github.io/_drafts/hexagonal-modular-java.md

 We will model a pet clinic, which has two domain objects - a *Customer* and a *Pet*.
 A *Customer* can have many *Pets*, and a particular *Pet* can only belong to one *Customer*.
 Basic one-to-many relationship.
 Our app will let us register a *Customer* with a list of *Pets*, list all the *Customers* and their *Pets*, list a single *Customer* and list all *Pets*.
 Again, just basic CRUD stuff.

-It's not really important what the app does, it's just to have a concrete example to apply the idea to.
+Yes, it is a trivial app.
+That being said, it's not really important what it does - we just need a concrete example to display the idea.

 Our domain has a `pom.xml` with zero dependencies and the two classes, *Customer* and *Pet*: